Jahanzaib

 Production Tune-Up

-14 daysFrom kickoff to written findings
+14 daysKickoff to written findings

-Code-levelAudit, not slide-deck review
+Code-levelNot a slide-deck review

 Who is this for?